 Discover our research

 Pharmaceutical science is a key strategic research area for the University of South Australia (UniSA).
 The Centre for Pharmaceutical Innovation (CPI) is at the forefront of this research.
 Research that has been ranked well above world-class1 in the areas of pharmacology and pharmaceutical sciences.
-CPI has over sixteen researchers and is committed to its vision to become an internationally recognised pharmaceutical research enterprise.
-Delivering better medicines.
-And importantly, investing in future pharmaceutical leaders.
-Preparing them to innovate, excel and succeed.
+CPI has more than sixteen researchers and is committed to its vision of becoming an internationally recognised pharmaceutical research enterprise, delivering better medicines and, importantly, investing in future pharmaceutical leaders to prepare them to innovate, excel and succeed.

 12018 Excellence in Research for Australia (ERA).